Smanga1974/Honours_GWAS_PRS_OSCC_SouthAfrica/README.md

   Generated publication-quality plots (Manhattan, QQ, PCA, ROC curves) for effective communication of results.

 - **Reproducibility:**
-  Used environment management (`environment.yml`), version control, and modular scripts for transparent, reliable research.
+  Used version control, and modular scripts for transparent, reliable research.

 - **Scalability:**
   Pipelines designed to handle large datasets and computationally intensive tasks using HPC and parallelization.